Britain is not seeking to remove Russia's Putin - PM Johnson | Politics

 Britain is not seeking to remove Russia's Putin - PM Johnson

+My view is that Putin is plainly not to be trusted."
+He also said he did not think the G7 and NATO should be expected to lift sanctions on Russia if a ceasefire was agreed in Ukraine.

-Britain is not aiming for regime change in Russia or to remove President Vladimir Putin, Prime Minister Boris Johnson said on Wednesday, saying the goal was to help to protect Ukrainians in the war.
-U.S. President Joe Biden has said that Putin "cannot remain in power", later saying his words reflected his moral outrage at Russia's invasion of Ukraine and not a U.S. policy shift.
+Britain is focused on helping protect Ukrainians from the war and is not aiming to remove Russian President Vladimir Putin, Prime Minister Boris Johnson said on Wednesday.
+U.S. President Joe Biden has said that Putin "cannot remain in power", later clarifying that his words reflected his moral outrage at Russia's invasion of Ukraine and not a U.S. policy shift.

-Britain is not aiming for regime change in Russia or to remove President Vladimir Putin, Prime Minister Boris Johnson said on Wednesday, saying the goal was to help to protect Ukrainians in the war.

-U.S. President Joe Biden has said that Putin "cannot remain in power", later saying his words reflected his moral outrage at Russia's invasion of Ukraine and not a U.S. policy shift.
-Asked about Biden's comment, Johnson said he understood "the frustrations that people feel about Putin".
+Asked about Biden's comment, Johnson told a committee of lawmakers he understood "the frustrations that people feel about Putin".
+"To desire a change of government in itself is not an ignoble thing ... that's the objective of a lot of democratic politics," Johnson said.

-Some G7 leaders have maintained direct dialogue with Putin.
-French President Emmanuel Macron and German Chancellor Olaf Sholz have held calls with Russia's president since the war started.
-Asked whether Macron had been speaking to Putin for too long, Johnson said that the unity of the G7 and NATO should be prioritised.
-He said the question of "the value of those of those negotiations (with Putin) is an open one."
+Some G7 leaders, including French President Emmanuel Macron, have maintained direct dialogue with Putin since Russian forces invaded Ukraine on Feb.
+24. Asked whether Macron had been speaking to Putin for too long, Johnson said the unity of the G7 and NATO should be prioritised, but the question of "the value of those negotiations is an open one.
+My view is that Putin is plainly not to be trusted."

-"My view is that, that Putin is plainly not to be to be trusted," Johnson said.
-Johnson said pressure should be maintained on Putin through sanctions even if a ceasefire was agreed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)